Virginia Probate — Consequences of Joint Ownership

 If joint property is not owned with survivorship, it is held as “tenants in common.”
 When one owner dies, his share in the property will pass according to the terms of his Will or by the laws of intestacy (the default succession if someone dies without a will).

 Example: Mugil and Patricia inherit their parents’ home when Dad dies.
-They own as tenants in common, even though there isn’t a deed that specifically says this.
+They own it as tenants in common, even though there isn’t a deed that specifically says this.

 Tenants by the entirety